-The Risk Function is established as an independent and autonomous unit within the Bank including its branches.
-The Risk Function is organised in a way to avoid conflict of interest and to ensure independent thinking and judgement as well as objectivity in relation to the activities controlled.
+The Risk function is established as a permanent, independent and autonomous unit within the Bank including its subsidiaries and branches.
+The Risk function is organised in a way to avoid conflicts of interest and to ensure independent thinking and judgement, as well as objectivity in relation to the activities controlled.
 It is headed by the Chief Risk Officer (CRO), who reports directly to the Authorised Management, with the administrative reporting line being to the CFO.
 Moreover, the CRO is a non-voting advisory member of the GRCC, FALCO and PPC.

-The Risk Function, together with the two other internal control functions - Compliance and Internal Audit - forms an integral part of the Bank's internal control framework.
-The Risk Function - respecting the need for independence and segregation of duties - strives for a good cooperation with the other control functions in order to facilitate an efficient and effective Enterprise Risk Management Framework.
+The Risk function, together with the two other internal control functions - Compliance and Internal Audit - forms an integral part of the Bank's internal control framework.
+The Risk function - respecting the need for independence and segregation of duties - strives for a good cooperation with the other control functions in order to facilitate an efficient and effective Enterprise Risk Management Framework.